TheWiseLion/TerpTorrent/README.md

 **Made Fall 2013** - Over the span of two weeks.

-I've left all my "design" docs in, with spelling mistakes an all.
+I've left all my "design docs" here, with spelling mistakes an all.
 Supports many of torrents sub-protocals.

 Specs: https://wiki.theory.org/BitTorrentSpecification